QuEST: Low-bit Diffusion Model Quantization via Efficient Selective Finetuning: Related Works

 \subsection{Diffusion Model Quantization}

 Model quantization is a dominant technique for optimizing the inference memory and speed of deep learning models by reducing the precision of the tensors used in computation.
-Few researches were done for quantizing diffusion models and they fall into two mainstream frameworks: Quantization-Aware Training (QAT) \cite{qat,qvit,qdetr,qdm} and Post-Training Quantization (PTQ) \cite{towards_ptq,loss_aware_ptq,brecq,qdrop,pdquant}.
-QAT methods such as Q-DM \cite{qdm} consider value precision as an additional optimization constraint, training all parameters from scratch with the target task objective.
-While it is effective for low-bit quantization, it is even more resource-intensive than training a full-precision model.
-Efficient-DM \cite{efficientdm} further uses Low-rank adapters (LoRA) \cite{lora} to reduce training cost.
-However, it introduces extra weight parameters and still requires substantial training iterations.
+The researches for diffusion model quantization fall into three categories: Quantization-Aware Training (QAT) \cite{qat,qdm,qvit}, Post-Training Quantization (PTQ) \cite{brecq,pdquant,qdrop,ptq4dm,qdiffusion,ptq4dit}, and Parameter-Efficient Fine-Tuning methods \cite{efficientdm}.
+QAT methods \cite{qdm} train all parameters from scratch, being effective for low-bit quantization but are extremely resource-intensive.
+PTQ methods \cite{adp-dm,ptqd,tfmq,eqs,tdqd} calculate the quantization parameters based on a small calibration set, offering better efficiency.
+However, PTQ methods often rely on complex designs and fail at lower bit-widths.
+To achieve low-bit compatibility with high efficiency, Parameter-Efficient Fine-Tuning methods were proposed.
+The representative work EfficientDM \cite{efficientdm} trains a low-rank adapter (LoRA) \cite{lora} for each layer to reduce training costs, and successfully scales to W4A4.

-Post-Training Quantization methods aim to calibrate the quantization parameters based on a small calibration set.
-Pioneering works such as PTQ4DM \cite{ptq4dm} and Q-Diffusion \cite{qdiffusion} focus on sampling the outputs of the full-precision model under different time steps with certain probabilities to construct the calibration set.
-ADP-DM \cite{adp-dm} partition time steps into different groups and optimize each group with differentiable search algorithms.
-PTQ-D \cite{ptqd} decomposes the quantization noise and correct them individually with full-precision model statistics.
-However, these methods generally fail under 4-bit or lower bit-width.
-To enable low-bit compatibility with high efficiency, our method adopts the general framework of PTQ but further introduces an efficient weight fine-tuning strategy.
-Table \ref{tab:difference} shows the unique capabilities of our method, where we are able to realize QAT ability with PTQ efficiency.
+Our proposed method also adopts a parameter-efficient finetuning strategy, and differs from EfficientDM in the following aspects: Firstly, EfficientDM introduces extra weight parameters, requiring substantial training iterations on the LoRA weights.
+Our method instead does not include additional parameters.
+Secondly, EfficientDM does not quantize the matrix multiplications in the attention mechanism, as well as certain linear layers.
+Our method quantizes all layers, and is more time-efficient. \cref{tab:difference} summarizes the differences between our method with the other works.